How to Make a Desktop Application

 Deliverables: Project management plan.

 After ScienceSoft experts have outlined your desktop development scope and objectives, our PMs help to devise a project management plan – a document that suggests the necessary design and development efforts while considering business risks and constraints, outlined during the discovery step.
 All the efforts should be approximately but realistically estimated time-wise and assigned to participant roles.
 Once you verify this high-level plan, the project moves on to the next phase.

 Deliverables: Software requirements specification, solution roadmap, quality management plan, risk management plan, change procedures, responsibility assignment matrix, final schedule (updated project management plan).

-The goal of this step is to create the final documentation that thoroughly lays out the details of the future development process.
-The key deliverable – a software requirements specification – should contain a desktop app’s purpose, overall description, use cases for different user roles, functional and non-functional requirements, as well as key modules and their interaction in the form of an architecture diagram.
-The SRS also defines the technology stack (development tools, programming language, key libraries and APIs) and highlights integration details.
+ScienceSoft considers the goal of this step to be delivery of the final documentation that thoroughly describes the future development process.
+We make sure that the key deliverable – a software requirements specification – contains a desktop app’s purpose, overall description, use cases for different user roles, functional and non-functional requirements, as well as key modules and their interaction in the form of an architecture diagram.
+The SRS we create also defines the technology stack (development tools, programming language, key libraries and APIs) and highlights integration details.